Visit Investors & Advisors Site | Support |

 • Treading carefully in the commodities market.
 As consumer and industrial demand wanes, commodities typically lose their luster.
 However, we believe gold may continue to shine amid falling interest rates and heightened economic and market uncertainty.

-• Limiting exposure to real estate stocks.
-Real estate investment trusts (REITs) have tended to lag as poor economic conditions weigh on residential and commercial real estate markets.
+• Maintaining selective exposure to real estate stocks.
+Certain real estate investment trusts (REITs) have tended to lag as poor economic conditions weigh on residential and commercial real estate markets.

 What Would an Overheated Economy Mean for Investors?